-Recruitment, selection and pre-employment vetting is carried out in accordance with Keeping Children Safe in Education (2023) including:
+Recruitment, selection and pre-employment vetting is carried out in accordance with Keeping Children Safe in Education (2024) including:

 - At least one person on every interview panel will have undertaken Safer Recruitment training. - Any family or close friend relationship must be declared as soon as they become apparent.
 No employee will be the selection panel for the recruitment of a family member or close friend. - Clear and detailed job descriptions will be created, outlining roles, responsibilities, and required qualifications for each position. - Advertisements will include the following statement: "We are committed to safeguarding and promoting the welfare of children and young people and require all staff and volunteers to share and demonstrate this commitment.
 The successful candidate will have to meet the requirements of the person specification and will be subject to the relevant pre-employment checks which will, where applicable, include a health check, an enhanced DBS check, the Children's Barred List check and satisfactory references and a basic online search." - CV's will not be accepted as part of the application process. - All gaps in employment will be explored with candidates during the interview process. - References will be sought before interview so any concerns can be explored with the applicant at interview along with any gaps or inconsistencies from their application form.
-References will be validated with a phone call to the source. - All offers of employment will be conditional upon satisfactory completion of the pre-employment checks applicable for the role. - Pre-employment checks are undertaken in line with Keeping Children Safe in Education.
-All staff, including volunteers, should undergo Disclosure and Barring Service (DBS) checks to assess their criminal record and suitability to work with children. - Online searches of publicly available information will be carried out as part of the pre-employment check. - The Single Central Record is maintained in accordance with Keeping Children Safe in Education. - Agency/Supply staff: We will obtain written confirmation from supply agencies that agency and third party staff have been appropriately checked and trained and ensure the correct person arrives in school. - To comply with the DBS code of practice and Under GDPR we will not keep the original or copies of DBS certificates.
+References will be validated with a phone call to the source - All offers of employment will be conditional upon satisfactory completion of the pre-employment checks applicable for the role. - Pre-employment checks are undertaken in line with Keeping Children Safe in Education.
+All staff, including volunteers, should undergo Disclosure and Barring Service (DBS) checks to assess their criminal record and suitability to work with children. - The Trust has considered whether or not to include online searches of publicly available information as part of the pre-employment check, and has opted not to do so in order to respect privacy, avoid potential bias, and ensure that all recruitment processes focus on relevant professional qualifications and experience. - The Single Central Record is maintained in accordance with Keeping Children Safe in Education. - Agency/Supply staff: We will obtain written confirmation from supply agencies that agency and third party staff have been appropriately checked and trained and ensure the correct person arrives in school. - To comply with the DBS code of practice and Under GDPR we will not keep the original or copies of DBS certificates.